Asymmetric Feedback Learning in Online Convex Games: Problem Definition

-Our goal is to design an asymmetric learning algorithm to solve the game \eqref{eq:def:game}, when the zeroth-order agents $i_z \in \mathcal{N}_z$ and the first-order agents $i_f \in \mathcal{N}_f$ update their actions using the specific type feedback that is available to them.
-We aim to show that the proposed algorithm achieves no-regret learning and Nash equilibrium convergence for convex games and strongly monotone games, respectively.
+Our goal is to design an asymmetric learning algorithm to solve the game \eqref{eq:def:game}, when the zeroth-order agents $i_z \in \mathcal{N}_z$ and the first-order agents $i_f \in \mathcal{N}_f$ update their actions using the specific type information available to them.
+We aim to show that the proposed algorithm achieves no-regret learning and Nash equilibrium convergence for convex and strongly monotone games, respectively.